k262huan-uw/k262huan-uw_sidequest_W4/README.md

 ## GenAI

 The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.

+No GenAI used for creating level 3 & 4 by Katrina Huang.

 ---